Kendriya Vidyalaya Adoor: History

 This school was established in 1993 by the central government.
-The school office opened on 9 August with 1 Principal,1 Teacher,1 L D C and 1 GroupD.
-Classes started on 17 September.
+The school office opened on 9 August with 1 Principal, 1 Teacher, 1 L D C and 1 Group D. Classes started on 17 September.
 The campus included 3 acres of land along with old buildings used as temporary measure to house the School.
 Staff strength grew to 12 including office staff.
 The first class graduated in 1999.

 Construction of the school building started in 1998 and the building opened in March 2001.

 The Vidyalaya started +2 Stream in Science in 2002.
 The School was upgraded to Senior Secondary in 2002 and the first XII students passed out in 2004.

 Due to heavy demand for admission, a shift system was introduced in 2004.
 Classes up to XII in Science stream in Shift I and up to XII Commerce in Shift II.
-The Second Division for classes 2,3,4,5 was sanctioned in 2006.
+The Second Division for classes 2, 3, 4 and 5 was sanctioned in 2006.
 A Science stream was started in Shift II in 2007-08.
 In 2009 Sanction for one more division classes 1-4 was obtained and admissions made.

-The headmaster of the first shift is Sri John Mathew.
+The principal of KV Adoor is MR.N Rakesh.